Fiji

 Language:

-English, Bau Fijian, and Hindi
+English, Bau Fijian

 Population: